-Non-Distinguished Air Rifle and Air Pistol competitors may compete for EIC points in one National Matches 60-shot Air Rifle or Air Pistol Match (2x60), and five (5)

-CMP-sanctioned Air Rifle or Air Pistol Matches 60-shot EIC events in any calendar year.
-If a competitor competes in more than five CMP-sanctioned Air Rifle or Air Pistol Matches in a year, the first five matches that are reported to the CMP will count as EIC Matches.
+Non-Distinguished Air Rifle and Air Pistol competitors may compete for EIC points in one National Matches Air Rifle or Air Pistol Championship aggregate (2 x 60 shots), and five (5) CMP-sanctioned Air Rifle or Air Pistol Matches 60-shot EIC events in any calendar year.
+If a competitor competes in more than five CMPsanctioned Air Rifle or Air Pistol Matches in a year, the first five matches that are reported to the CMP will count as EIC Matches.
 Two-day (2 x 60 shots) aggregates in the annual Camp Perry Open and Dixie Double competitions will count as one of the five matches with 120-shot aggregates being used to determine EIC credit point winners.
 Distinguished Air Rifle or Air Pistol competitors may compete in as many EIC matches as they wish.